 Truly ripe plantains at first glance will look like they have gone bad but, ripe plantains are supposed to look that way.
 You want them to be more black than yellow and tender to the touch.
 Ripe plantains are peeled similarly to green plantains but, much easier.
 If you don’t know how to peel a plantain check out this post on “How to Peel a Plantain.”

-If you’re lucky ripe you can find ripe plantains at your local Latin grocery or Asian market.
-If you don’t have either close by you can buy green plantains at almost any grocery store and let them ripen on your counter.
-Depending on where you live will determine how lone it takes a plantain to ripen.
+Depending on where you live will determine how long it takes a plantain to ripen.
 Warmer temperatures will ripen faster than cooler temperatures.
 During the winter months, I place mine in a paper bag and put them in the oven.
 Just make sure you remember they are there, and you don’t turn the oven on with the plantains in the oven.

 I have to warn you, it’s virtually impossible to have only one piece.
 You may try to implement some self-control but, you will you fail.
 I tell you this because I take no responsibility for enlargement of waistlines, the addition of dimples to the thigh and buttocks area or lectures from your cardiologist.
 Proceed at your own risk.